 The results of preclinical studies may not be predictive of the results of clinical trials, and the results of any early-stage clinical trials we commence may not be predictive of the results of the later-stage clinical trials.
 In addition, initial success in clinical trials may not be indicative of results obtained when such trials are completed.
 In particular, the small number of patients in our planned early clinical trials may make the results of these trials less predictive of the outcome of later clinical trials.
 For example, even if successful, the results of our initial clinical trial for NX-2127 and of our planned Phase 1 clinical trials of our other lead product candidates NX-1607, NX-5948 and DeTIL-0255 and other drug candidates may not be predictive of the results of further clinical trials of these product candidates or any of our other product candidates.
-Moreover, preclinical and clinical data often are susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical trials may not ultimately be successful or support further clinical development of any of our product candidates.
+Moreover, preclinical and clinical data often are susceptible to varying interpretations and analyses, and many companies that have believed their product candidates performed satisfactorily in preclinical studies and clinical trials nonetheless have failed to obtain marketing approval of their products.
+Our future clinical trials may not ultimately be successful or support further clinical development of any of our product candidates.
 There is a high failure rate for product candidates proceeding through clinical trials.
 A number of companies in the pharmaceutical and biotechnology industries have suffered significant setbacks in clinical development even after achieving encouraging results in earlier studies.
 Any such setbacks in our clinical development could materially harm our business, results of operations, financial condition and prospects.